-1. Require warehouses to:

-a) Mandate the use of electronic "Shipping Order Update (EWR Batch 23)" files;

-b) Accept "Staging Shipping Orders (EWR Batch 31)" files; and, c) Respond to shipper generated shipping orders (EWR Batch 21) or Staging Shipping Orders containing a valid requested shipping date with a Shipping Order Update (EWR Batch 23) file no later than two business days, in the interest of providing a documented audit trail;

-2. Require shipping orders without valid requested shipping dates or a TBA designation to be flagged and returned to the sender by the provider; and require shipping orders with a TBA designation to be followed up with Shipping Order Update (EWR Batch 23) file containing a valid requested shipping date;

-3. Request that EWR, Inc. collect and make available to USDA relevant shipping order information for the purposes of automating the weekly reporting of BMAS shipping orders, and ask EWR, Inc. to:

-a) Serve as a portal/clearinghouse for data related to the scheduling and confirmation of shipping dates;

-b) Maintain all historical data for the purpose of facilitating USDA audits;
+- 1. Require warehouses to: - a) Mandate the use of electronic "Shipping Order Update (EWR Batch 23)" files; - b) Accept "Staging Shipping Orders (EWR Batch 31)" files; and, - c) Respond to shipper generated shipping orders (EWR Batch 21) or Staging Shipping Orders containing a valid requested shipping date with a Shipping Order Update (EWR Batch 23) file no later than two (2) business days, in the interest of providing a documented audit trail; - 2.
+Urge the U.S. Department of Agriculture (USDA) to initiate a non-complaint driven auditing system to audit compliance of warehouses and shippers regarding the Minimum Shipping Standard and related regulatory policies; - 3.
+Require shipping orders without valid requested shipping dates or a TBA designation to be flagged and returned to the sender by the provider; and require shipping orders with a TBA designation to be followed up with Shipping Order Update (EWR Batch 23) file containing a valid requested shipping date; - 4.
+Request that EWR, Inc. collect and make available to the USDA relevant shipping order information for the purposes of automating the weekly reporting of Bales Made Available for Shipment (BMAS) shipping orders, and ask EWR, Inc. to: - a) Serve as a portal/clearinghouse for data related to the scheduling and confirmation of shipping dates; - b) Maintain all historical data for the purpose of facilitating USDA audits;

-c) Provide a standard format to the industry for reporting said data; and, d) Require that the locator ID be populated by the warehouses on the electronic warehouse receipt when created;
+c) Provide a standard format to the industry for reporting said data; and,